 - Leave small appliances unattended.

 Per State requirement, residence halls rooms will be inspected once each academic year by an inspection team consisting of a State Fire Inspector and a representative from the Offices of Environmental Health and Safety, Facilities and Planning, and Residential Life/Learning Communities.
-The College may conduct additional inspections at any time.
+The University may conduct additional inspections at any time.
 If violations are found, residents must correct them immediately.
 If the violation(s) is (are) present upon re-inspection, the student(s) will be referred to the Student Conduct System.
-Any prohibited materials, devices, or objects discovered during inspection will be confiscated and appropriate action taken under applicable laws and/or College rules and regulations.
+Any prohibited materials, devices, or objects discovered during inspection will be confiscated and appropriate action taken under applicable laws and/or University rules and regulations.

 A minimum of four fire drills are held in each residence hall per year.
 These drills are a mix of announced and unannounced drills and day and evening drills.
 Residents must evacuate the building immediately when the alarm sounds.